tsunami416604/azure-docs.hu-hu/articles/media-services/previous/media-services-dotnet-upload-files.md

 [!INCLUDE [media-services-user-voice-include](../../../includes/media-services-user-voice-include.md)]

 ## <a name="next-step"></a>Következő lépés
-Most, hogy egy eszköz a Media Services feltöltött, navigáljon a [hogyan kérhet egy adathordozó processzor] [ How to Get a Media Processor] cikk.
+Most, hogy a Media Services-feltöltött adategység, nyissa meg a [beszerzése egy Médiaprocesszorral] [ How to Get a Media Processor] cikk.

 [How to Get a Media Processor]: media-services-get-media-processor.md